Treatment decisions for people with hereditary breast cancer

-- Participation in treatment clinical trials: Some research studies are exploring targeted therapies specifically to treat or prevent hereditary cancers.
+- Participation in treatment clinical trials: Some research studies are exploring new treatments to specifically to treat hereditary breast cancer.
 If you are interested in the possibility of participating in a clinical trial, it is best to express your interest when you are first diagnosed or have a recurrence and before you start treatment.
-Some studies have restrictions on the number or types of cancer treatments previously received by trial participants.
-Our clinical trials page provides information about research on PARP inhibitors and other studies specifically designed for those with BRCA mutations or hereditary cancers.
+Using our Research Search Tool, you can find clinical trials enrolling patients with hereditary breast cancer.

 - Oophorectomy vs. medication to induce menopause: BRCA mutation carriers are at increased risk for ovarian cancer.
 In young women with ER-positive breast cancer, treatment sometimes includes injections to shut down the ovaries' production of estrogen.
-Another option may be an oophorectomy (surgical removal of the ovaries), which lowers the risk for ovarian cancer.
-Oophorectomy by age 40 has also been shown to lower the risk for new breast cancers in BRCA carriers who have not have bilateral mastectomies.
+Another option may be an oophorectomy (surgical removal of the ovaries), which lowers the risk for ovarian cancer as well.
+Oophorectomy may lower the risk for new breast cancers in BRCA carriers who have not have bilateral mastectomies.